Snowflake-Labs/sfquickstarts/site/sfguides/src/data_analysis_and_churn_prediction_using_snowflake_notebooks/data_analysis_and_churn_prediction_using_snowflake_notebooks.md

 ### What You Will Build
 - How to build an interactive web app and make predictions on new users

+### Prerequisites
+- Familiarity with basic Python and SQL
+- Familiarity with training ML models
+- Familiarity with data science notebooks
+- Go to the [Snowflake](https://signup.snowflake.com/?utm_cta=quickstarts_) sign-up page and register for a free account.
+After registration, you will receive an email containing a link that will take you to Snowflake, where you can sign in

 <!-- ------------------------ -->
 ## Setting Up Snowflake Environment